 Benefits of using order fulfillment services

-Outsourcing all or part of your order fulfillment process has several advantages.
-It is particularly attractive for merchants with an online store and no warehouse and distribution facilities.
+Outsourcing your order fulfillment process offers compelling advantages for businesses of all sizes.
+It’s particularly attractive for online retailers operating without warehouse and distribution facilities.
 Even established brick-and-mortar businesses contract with order fulfillment services to reduce infrastructure costs and improve operational efficiency.

 Order fulfillment services help manage seasonal sales fluctuations.
-While increased sales are always desirable, unforeseen surges and seasonal rushes can create headaches.
-To respond to a higher-than-normal order volume, a business may hire additional workers, buy more capital equipment or even lease extra warehouse space.
-When sales inevitably trend down to “normal” levels, you’re left with extra workers, equipment and square footage you no longer need.
-An order fulfillment service lets you effortlessly ramp up for sales surges and scale back when needed.
+While increased sales are always desirable, unpredictable demand spikes and holiday rushes can strain operations.
+During peak seasons, businesses might need to hire temporary workers, invest in additional equipment or lease extra warehouse space.
+When sales normalize, you’re left with extra workers, equipment and square footage you no longer need.
+An order fulfillment service provides flexible scalability, allowing you to handle 10 orders or 10,000 orders without infrastructure changes.

 Order fulfillment services lower your shipping costs.
 Free shipping is an excellent marketing tool.
 However, no shipper will send your goods to customers for free.
 If you’re not big enough to maintain facilities throughout the country, using an order fulfillment company with a regional, national or global e-commerce infrastructure lets you take advantage of bulk delivery discounts, resulting in lower shipping costs for your customers.